The Challenges Facing Digital Forensic Investigations within Mobile Phone Investigations

 However, due to the amount of data involved, it can be time consuming and also requires decoding and can require the investigator to have a greater level of knowledge and expertise.

-Huge Numbers of Applications Require Different Techniques for Data Extraction
+Different Applications Require Different Techniques for Data Extraction

 Different mobile phone operating systems contain different Apps and different mobile phones and service providers can also require applications to be bespoke to their particular format or structure.